Two pathways are available for graduates of International medical programs (IMGs) seeking to obtain qualifications in Quebec.

-This admissions pathway is open to international (non-North American) medical graduates (IMGs) who are residents of Québec and grants advanced standing to the McGill Doctor of Medicine and Master of Surgery program and allows the candidate to obtain the M.D.,C.M. degree in two years.
+- The IMG 2-year admissions pathway is open to graduates of International (non-North American) medical programs who are residents of Québec.
+Successful candidates enter the McGill Doctor of Medicine and Master of Surgery program with advanced standing, and will obtain the M.D.,C.M. degree in two years.

-Admission requirements and conditions
+IMG-2 Admission requirements and conditions

 Eligible applicants must have the following: